fed-v/gulp-project/README.md

 Gulp Project Template
 ============

-This is a template or a initial setup for a simple [gulp](http://gulpjs.com/) project.
+This is an initial setup for a simple [gulp](http://gulpjs.com/) project.
-It aims to provide some common tasks to a web app development within a organized structure.
+It aims to provide some common tasks and workflows for web app development using the Gulp streaming build system.
+Development environment ("app") and production environment ("dist") are provided along with essential files to get started on the right path.

 ### Features